tamu-edu/it-ae-tfmod-azure-state/README.md

 >
 > By default, this module sanitizes the tfstate file secure access keys for you.
 Toggle the input `sanitize_state_secrets` to `false` to prevent this behavior.

-**Background:** The azurerm provider always stores access keys in tfstate whether or not key access is enabled, and if they keys change, Terraform will silently update tfstate with the new keys even when no resource plan/change is reported.
+**Background:** The azurerm provider _always_ stores access keys in tfstate whether or not key access is enabled, and if they keys change, Terraform will silently update tfstate with the new keys even when no resource plan/change is reported.
 This module lets the access keys get written and then issues a key rotation request via az cli.
 The keys stored in tfstate are orphaned and useless.

 > [!NOTE]
 > If you are using an identity that has limited access to the Azure subscription, be sure to set the value of `resource_provider_registrations` to `none`.
 If this is the case, you will also need to work with someone who has owner access to the subscription to enable provider registration for all the API's that you may need to use.
-You may also want to set the value of `create_resource_group` to `false` if the resource group has already been created for you.
 Additionally, if you have never done any resource provider registrations in a subscription, note that the first run of `terraform plan` or `terraform apply` may take quite some time as the provider will attempt to automatically do the provider registration.

 ## Example consumption of created backend storage